 - First aid readiness: crew trained, kit available, and a plan if someone feels unwell.

-- Weather decision-making: captains who adjust routes for safety (not ego).
+- Weather decision-making: captains who adjust routes for safety—not ego.

 - Supervision culture: staff who pay attention, not just “drive and drop.”